shrnkld/blocknet-monitor/README.md

 * Extensive dashboard with general information about the node, connected peers and the blockchain
 * Overview of servicenodes
+* Overview of DX and XR wallets
+* Overview of XRouter (SPV) services
+* Overview of XCloud services
+* Overview of servicenode trades and fees stats
 * Overview of BlockDX open orders
 * Overview of BlockDX recently completed orders
 * Overview of active proposals in the Blocknet Decentralised Governance system